Members save 10% | Join Today!

-Manet's The Fifre Player Metal Bookmark
+Manet's Le Fifre Bookmark

 Artists often influence other artists.
 This was the case with Edouard Manet when he saw first saw Velazquez' work on a visit to the Prado in 1866.
 With his flat background and vivid brushwork, Velazquez was a revelation.